rawpython/remi/README.md

 Brief tutorial
 ===
-Import gui library and all submodules.
+Import remi library and all submodules.

 <pre><code>